soulwing/tnm4j/README.md

 ```

 Retrieving Rows from Conceptual Tables
 --------------------------------------

 SNMP represents tabular information by allowing a particular object **type** to
 have many instances, each identified with a unique subidentifier appended to
 the object type's identifier.
-For example, in the previous section we learned
+For example, in
+[A Brief Diversion on the topic of Object Indexes] (#a-brief-diversion-on-the-topic-of-object-indexes)
-that the standard MIB's network interface table has perhaps many instances of
+we learned that the standard MIB's network interface table has perhaps many
-the *ifDescr* object; one for each network interface managed by an agent.
+instances of the *ifDescr* object type; one for each network interface managed
+by an agent.

 They're called "conceptual" tables, because their representation isn't really
 all that tabular.
 A table "column" is really just an object type, and because